alphagov/government-service-design-manual/Copy and content/readingages.md

 ###Plain English
 <p>By the time you are 9, you are building up your ‘common words’.
 Your primary set is around 5,000 words in your vocabulary; your secondary set is around 10,000 words.</p>
 These are words you use every day.
 They are a lot of your ‘plain English’ words.
 Which is why we should be obsessed with them.
-These are words so easy to comprehend, you learn to read them quickly and then you stop reading and start</p> recognising.
+These are words so easy to comprehend, you learn to read them quickly and then you stop reading and start recognising. </p>

 ###Context
 <p>We explain all unusual terms on the site.
 This is because you can understand 6-letter words as easily 2 letter words - if they are in context.</p>

 <p>Sometimes, you can read a short word faster than a single letter - if the context is correct.</p>

 <p>Not only are we giving users full information - which is obviously what we are meant to be doing - we are speeding up their reading time.
-By giving full context, using common words, we are allowing them to understand in the fastest possible way. </p>
+By giving full context and using common words, we are allowing them to understand in the fastest possible way. </p>

 <p>In tools and transactions you need to give people context.
 By giving them information they are expecting, you help them get through it faster. </p>